gbmhunter/blog/content/electronics/components/power-regulators/buck-converters/_index.md

 categories: [ "Electronics", "Electronic Components", "Power Regulators" ]
 date: 2015-03-24
 draft: false
-lastmod: 2020-09-23
+lastmod: 2020-11-16
-tags: [ "SMPS", "buck converter", "power electronics", "inductor", "capacitor", "regulation" ]
+tags: [ "electronics", "components", "power regulators", "SMPS", "buck converter", "power electronics", "inductor", "capacitor", "regulation", "control methods", "constant frequency", "current-mode" ]
 title: "Buck Converters"
 type: "page"
 ---

 ## Overview

 Buck converters use a switching element, inductor and capacitor to convert an input voltage into a lower output voltage.
+It is a type of _switch-mode power supply_ (SMPS).

 {{< img src="smps-buck-converter-simple.png" width="629px" caption="The basic parts of a buck converter." >}}

 When using a P-channel MOSFET for synchronous rectification, it's body diode is forward-biased when the converter is in shutdown mode.
 This can **drain the power source** into the output.
 More advanced buck converters have extra circuitry to disconnect this P-channel MOSFET when the device is not active.

+## Control Methods

+Almost all control methods aim to regulate the output voltage.

+### Constant Frequency, Current-Mode Control

+Constant frequency, current-mode control is a very common control method for buck converters.
+It has the benefits of:

+* Permitting smaller output capacitances
+* Simplifying the external frequency compensation

+Peak current measurement is a common way of "measuring" the average output current.

+A transconductance amplifier (amplifier that converts a input voltage to an output current) is used to compare the voltage at a feedback pin (typically labelled _FB_) to an internal voltage reference.

 ## Inductor Selection